alichry/basma.com/README.md

 # Basma.com code challenge
 This is our submission for the Basma code challenge.

-To deploy this projet locally, we need to set the proper environment variables.

 ## Features
 - Typescript for type-checking
 - Backend using Express.js/ApolloServer (GraphQL)